moq-wg/moq-charter/charter.md

 The MOQ architecture allows for the use of optional relays as first class elements of the design.
 The media publication protocol can leverage on-path relays/caches wherever applicable to improve the media quality.
-Even when media is end to end encrypted, the relays can access some meta data needed for caching such as timestampe and priority.
+Even when media is end-to-end encrypted, the relays can access some metadata needed for caching such as timestamp, priority and so on.

 This working group will not propose changes to underlying QUIC transport, but may propose requirements to the QUIC WG for things such as extensions to congestion control algorithms.
 This working group will not define signaling mechanisms for discovery of relay or media producers or consumers.

 This working group will coordinate with the QUIC and WebTransport working groups as needed.
-It will liaise with MPEG, DASH, and W3C WebTransport as appropriate.
+It will liaise with MPEG-DASH, and W3C WebTransport as appropriate.

 ## Milestones